Find Affordable College Courses

 $21,615 Average Tuition & Fees

-Out-of-state tuition fees for undergraduate students at RMCAD are $21,615 per year.
+The average tuition and fees for an out-of-state undergraduate student at RMCAD are $21,615 a year.
 After completing their degree, visual and performing arts graduates from RMCAD carry an average student debtload of $44,406.
 This translates to an average monthly loan payment of $420, based on a 10-year repayment plan.

 Best Visual & Performing Arts Colleges by State

-Explore the best visual and performing arts schools for a specific state in the Rocky Mountains region.
+Explore the best visual and performing arts colleges for a specific state in the Rocky Mountains region.

 State Degrees Awarded